 The chart on the next page defines the four performance levels for this test.
-The state-designated level of performance for this test is a final score of 65 or higher (level 3 and 4).
+The statedesignated level of performance for this test is a final score of 65 or higher (levels 3 and 4).
 Students scoring below 65 (levels 1 and 2) must be provided with academic intervention services or Response to Intervention according to Section 100.2(ee) of the Regulations of the Commissioner of Education.
 The chart provides the final score range and a brief description of student performance for each level.

-Performance Levels for Final Score Grade 4 Elementary-Level Science Test
+Performance Levels Grade 8 Intermediate-Level Science Test

-Level Final Test Score Range Description of Student Performance 4 85-100 Meeting the Standards with Distinction The student demonstrates superior understanding of elementary-level science content and concepts for the learning standards and key ideas being assessed.
-The student demonstrates superior elementary-level science skills related to the learning standards and key ideas being assessed.
-The student demonstrates superior understanding of the science content, concepts, and skills required for an elementary-level academic environment.
-3 65-84 Meeting the Standards The student demonstrates understanding of elementary-level science content and concepts for the learning standards and key ideas being assessed.
-The student demonstrates elementary-level science skills related to the learning standards and key ideas being assessed.
-The student demonstrates understanding of the science content, concepts, and skills required for an elementary-level academic environment.
-2 45-64 Not Fully Meeting the Standards The student demonstrates only minimal understanding of elementary-level science content and concepts for each of the learning standards and key ideas being assessed.
-The student demonstrates minimal elementary-level science skills related to the learning standards and key ideas being assessed.
-The student demonstrates minimal understanding of the science content, concepts, and skills required for an elementary-level academic environment.
-1 0-44 Not Meeting the Standards The student is unable to demonstrate understanding of elementary-level science content and concepts for the learning standards and key ideas being assessed.
-The student is unable to demonstrate elementary-level science skills related to the learning standards and key ideas being assessed.
-The student is unable to demonstrate understanding of the science content, concepts, and skills required for an elementary-level academic environment.
+Level Final Test Score Range Description of Student Performance 4 85 - 100 Meeting the Standards with Distinction The student demonstrates superior understanding of the intermediate-level science content and concepts for each of the learning standards and key ideas assessed.
+The student demonstrates superior intermediate-level science skills related to each of the learning standards and key ideas assessed.
+The student demonstrates superior understanding of the intermediate-level science content, concepts, and skills required for a secondary academic environment.
+3 65 - 84 Meeting the Standards The student demonstrates understanding of the intermediate-level science content and concepts for each of the learning standards and key ideas assessed.
+The student demonstrates the science skills required for intermediate-level achievement in each of the learning standards and key ideas assessed.
+The student demonstrates understanding of the intermediate-level science content, concepts, and skills required for a secondary academic environment.
+2 44 - 64 Not Fully Meeting the Standards The student demonstrates only minimal proficiency in intermediate-level science content and concepts in most of the learning standards and key ideas assessed.
+The student demonstrates only minimal proficiency in the skills required for intermediate-level achievement in most of the learning standards and key ideas assessed.
+The student demonstrates marginal understanding of the science content, concepts, and skills required for a secondary academic environment.
+1 0 - 43 Not Meeting the Standards The student is unable to demonstrate understanding of the intermediate-level science content and concepts in most of the learning standards and key ideas assessed.
+The student is unable to demonstrate the science skills required for intermediate-level achievement in most of the learning standards and key ideas assessed.
+The student is unable to demonstrate evidence of the basic science knowledge and skills required for a secondary academic environment.

-New York State

-Grade 4

-Elementary-Level

-Science Test

-Manual for Administrators and Teachers

-2015 Written Test

-Performance Test, Form A
+New York State Grade 8 Intermediate-Level Science Test Manual for Administrators and Teachers 2015 Written Test Performance Test, Form A